OpenMobileAlliance/githubpages-doc-guidelines/content/en/menus.md

             * **local** link:
                 * the format for local URLs is:  `/`nameOfFileMenu`/`
             * **external** link:
-                * Glogal URL that the menu should be pointing to
+                * Global URL that the menu points to ,e.g.: https://guidelines.openmobilealliance.org/
     * `target`
-        * it is an optional
+        * it is an optional property
-        * if this property is set to a value *_blank*.
+        * if it is set to *_blank*.
 It will open the link in a new webpage
     * `class`
-        * if the value *text-uppercase* is inserted, then the menus appear in capital letters
+        * if the value *text-uppercase* is inserted, then the menu text will appear in capital letters
     * `items`
-        * this property is a wrapper that encloses the properties to define a submenu insider of a defined menu
+        * this property is a wrapper that encloses the submenus properties
         * `title`
             * indicates the title of the submenu
         * `url`
-            * indicates where the submenu should be pointing to
+            * indicates the URL where the submenu should be pointing to
+            * The URL link can be:
+              * **local** link:
+                * the format for local URLs is:  `/`nameOfSubFileMenu`/`
+              * **external** link:
+                * Global URL that the menu points to ,e.g.: https://guidelines.openmobilealliance.org/
         * `class`
             * if the value of this property is set to *text-uppercase*, then the submenu will appear in capital letters